CTUCZ/nettest-website/README.md

 	node build nettest
 	```

-	It is possible to live-rebuild changed sources by running
+	It is possible to live-rebuild changed sources by running:

 	```bash
 	node build nettest watch